-There is substantial variation across Victorian services in rates of live donor transplants with some services exceeding national averages and some performing live donor transplants at less than 50 % of the national average rate.
-Variation is potentially explained by timely access to relevant services, appropriate education of patients and potential donors and physician attitudes.
+There is substantial variation across Victorian services in rates of live donor transplants.
+Some services have exceeded national averages, and some performed live donor transplants at less than 50 per cent of the national average rate.
+Variation can potentially be explained by timely access to relevant services, appropriate education of patients and potential donors and physician attitudes.